vic-ma/howtodismantle.github.io/_posts/2024-02-21-Mastering-dynamic-file-loading-How-to-load-CSV-files-without-knowing-their-name.md

 ![image](/assets/2024-02-21/030.png)

-The configuration of the network file list needs the credentials (domain, user name, password) to access the folder, as well as the actual UNC path.
+The configuration for the network file list needs the credentials (domain, username, and password) to access the folder, as well as the actual UNC path.
 We trigger the data load to make sure it works.

 ![image](/assets/2024-02-21/040.png)